Upward-Spiral-Science/claritycontrol/Draft/questions.md

 **Mechanistic** <br />

-* How does a difference in gene make a difference of reaction within brain structures, given the identical external conditions?
+* How does a difference in the state of the subject (normal/diseased) make a difference in the structure of the brain?